Oblivionburn/OP_Engine/README.md

 - JobManager component for central organization of Jobs (jobs not added to it by default)
   - Purpose: so you can iterate through all the Jobs without having to iterate through all the Characters, or to run Jobs separate from the Characters' Jobs
 - InventoryManager component for central organization of Inventories (inventories not added to it by default)
-  - Purpose: so you can iterate through all the Inventories without having to iterate through all the Characters, or to store inventories separate from the Character inventories
+  - Purpose: so you can iterate through all the Inventories without having to iterate through all the Characters/Tiles/etc, or to store inventories independently
 - TimeManager component for tracking global in-game time with custom TimeHandler class for event-driven time tracking
   - Purpose: so you can do stuff like adding a minute of in-game time and trigger logic for every millisecond passing in that minute (very handy for simulations)
 - CraftingManager component for central organization of crafting recipes